gaw1ik/Tuturial-Ableton-Blue-Hand-Device-Control-Using-Arturia-Keylab/README.md

 #### Create a new directory and add the UserConfiguration.txt file
 Create a new folder in the "...\User Remote Scripts" directory (I called mine "MyKeyLab"). <i>Do not start the folder name with either an underscore or a period.
 That will mess things up.</i>

 In the new "MyKeyLab" directory, add the UserConfiguration.txt file included in the files above.
-We'll talk more about the details within this file later. <i>Make absolutely sure that the file keeps the same name "UserConfiguration.txt".
-If this name is off by any amount it will mess things up.</i>
+We'll talk more about the details within this file later.
+For now, just understand that I've made a few small changes in this file to let Live know certain things about the controller - namely the CC values of the encoders and the fact that they are communicating over MIDI Channel 2 as we set it up before, and the input and output name of the controller.
+More on this later.

-<b>*Note: Please don't overwrite the original UserConfiguration.txt file.</b>
+<b>*Note: Make absolutely sure that the file keeps the same name "UserConfiguration.txt".
+If this name is off by any amount it will mess things up.
+Also, don't overwrite or move the original UserConfiguration.txt file.</b>

 <p float="left">
   <img src="https://github.com/gaw1ik/Ableton-Blue-Hand-Device-Control-Using-Arturia-Keylab/blob/master/Tutorial%20Images/Picture3.png" width="49%"/>